 - Organize a yearly Young Microscopist’s symposium – from and for students – during the DGE-related conferences

-I want the DGE Young Microscopists to provide a welcoming atmosphere and a platform for a vivid exchange among the German Microscopy Society (DGE) early-career researchers and with international students.
-Apart from my position at yDGE, I serve as Regional Liaison at the Microscopy Society of America‘s Student Council.
+Providing a welcoming atmosphere and a platform for a vivid exchange among the German Microscopy Society (DGE) early-career researchers and with international students was my main motivation to initiate the DGE Young Microscopists.
+Apart from my position in the yDGE, I served as Regional Liaison at the Microscopy Society of America’s Student Council to build international contacts between young microscopists

 I am a 5th year doctoral student in Prof. Christoph T. Koch’s group at the Humboldt-Universität zu Berlin.
 My main interest is method development using soft- and hardware, e.g. implementing 4D-STEM in a SEM or setting up an UTEM.
 My background is physics which I studied at Ulm university.